Optimistic IMF bets on third time lucky in Ukraine

 The aid, which has clear political connotations as the West responds to Russia's land-grab of Crimea, remains a gamble for the Fund after two failed dealings with Kiev in the last decade.

-"They seem to be committed, they seem to own this reform programme and in that sense I am optimistic."
+"They seem to be committed, they seem to own this reform program and in that sense I am optimistic."

 Moghadam said the fund was looking for the first concrete steps from Kiev, but that the money should soon start flowing.